JM-Atkinson/576i.nz-hugo/content/post/ataxidriver.md

 Additionally to note, as at the time of writing, a similar event is ongoing in Myanmar.
 We’ve had reports of [torture and violence](https://www.rnz.co.nz/news/world/438110/myanmar-protester-describes-torture-we-got-beaten-the-whole-time) strikingly similar to that of the events depicted in A Taxi Driver, and reports of casualty numbers at around 50 or so.
 This almost certainly is some multiple of this number.
 This is happening **today**.
 Don’t just ignore that report, take notice and understand what’s happening, because in all likelihood it’s as bad as or worse than this film depicts.

 A Taxi Driver is an incredible film that depicts a hugely important event in South Korean history, and it left me speechless.
 Give it a watch.

-_If you had any comments or feedback, drop me a line at <josh@576i.nz> and I'll include interesting discussions on this page._